 - Distributed storage for VMware backups with Cloudian

-Three Approaches for Backing Up VMware Infrastructure
+Key Options for Backing Up VMware Infrastructure and Their Pros/Cons

 Backup is a critical part of any data center.
 When operating virtualized resources managed by VMware, you need a solid strategy to backup and restore virtual machines (VMs).
 We’ll cover three methods: backing up VMs as physical machines, backing up VM files, and using a dedicated VMware backup solution.